 - Hang clothes on the line to dry.
 Remove promptly.

 The Wonder Washer is a type of pressure washer.
 It is about the size of a 20-pound propane tank.
-Maximum capacity is a little less than five pounds of laundry.
+The maximum capacity is a little less than five pounds of laundry.
 You add three quarts of water, two tablespoons of soap, and add laundry.
 The Wonder Washer tank is turned manually by a handle.
 There is a drain at the bottom.
 The process is repeated until the clothes are rinsed and ready to dry.

 The bucket and plunger method is a pretty effective way of doing laundry short term.
 Dirty clothes, water, and detergent are placed in a bucket with a hole cut in the lid to accommodate a plunger.
 The plunger is used to agitate the clothes.